 Precrastination vs. procrastination

-Accordingly, there are also substantial differences in terms of who is likely to engage in these behaviors.
-Notably, precrastination is positively correlated with conscientiousness, which is the trait of being organized, disciplined, achievement-oriented, and focused, meaning that people who are more conscientious are also more likely to precrastinate.
-Conversely, procrastination is negatively correlated with conscientiousness, meaning that people who are less conscientious are more likely to procrastinate.
-Similarly, another difference in the personality profile of the people who engage in these behaviors is that there is no association between impulsiveness and precrastination, but there is an association between increased impulsiveness and increased procrastination.
+There are substantial differences in terms of who is likely to engage in these behaviors.
+Notably, precrastination is positively correlated with conscientiousness, which is the trait of being organized, disciplined, achievement-oriented, and focused.
+This means that people who are more conscientious are also more likely to precrastinate.
+Conversely, procrastination is negatively correlated with conscientiousness, so people who are less conscientious are more likely to procrastinate.

-Finally, note that precrastination is a concept that is much less known and less commonly discussed than procrastination.
+In addition, another difference is that precrastination is much less known and less commonly discussed than procrastination.
 Precrastination is also a much newer term, which was formally coined in a 2014 study, whereas the word “procrastination” dates back to 1548 in English writing, though the word “precrastination” was used very rarely and informally before the aforementioned study, and similar phenomena have been identified in some earlier research.

 How to stop precrastinating